ProfessionalCSharp/ProfessionalCSharp2021/README.md

 * On the Mac, you can install Visual Studio for Mac to compile the Android and iOS samples.
 * On Windows 10, you can use Visual Studio 2017.
 To compile the iOS samples, you also need a Mac.
 Using only Windows 10, you can compile and run the Windows and Android code samples.

-* Visual Studio 2017 with the .NET Core workload
+* Visual Studio 2019 with the .NET Core workload

 Here's the list of chapters and the folders for the code samples:

+## Book 1 (The Language)

 * Chapter 1 - .NET Applications and Tools (HelloWorld)
 * Chapter 2 - Core C# (CoreCsharp)
-* Chapter 3 - Objects and Types (ObjectsAndTypes)
+* Chapter 3 - Classes, Structs, and Records (ObjectsAndTypes)
 * Chapter 4 - Object-Oriented Programming with C# (ObjectOrientation)
 * Chapter 5 - Generics (Generics)
 * Chapter 6 - Operators and Casts (OperatorsAndCasts)